Try a Demo

 How It Works

-Each team will use a Go Game iPhone that they use to play the game.
+One person from each team will use their phone to download The Go Game app, which will guide teams through the experience.
 In the first phase, teams will complete trivia and creative missions to earn points and bike parts.
 Then they’ll be directed to assemble their bikes.
 The third phase brings them to different stations for decorating, inspecting, and riding their bike through obstacles!

 Customization